ceec/html-tutorial/README.md

 #PHP

-PHP allows for dynamic content, it can also create HTML.
+- allows for dynamic content, it can also create HTML.

 ```PHP
 <?php